Code-Institute-Submissions/ms1-face-fodder/README.md

 # Face Fodder
-Face Fodder is a brand and informative website for users looking to learn about natural food ingredients which can be used for skincare maintainance.
+Face Fodder is a brand and informative website for users looking to learn about natural food ingredients which can be used for skincare maintenance.
 The website also houses DIY tutorials which users can follow like a recipe to make their own homemade skincare products, such as moisturising facemasks.

 The word '*fodder*' is a slang term in the north of England for food, hence the name Face Fodder is a play on 'face food'.